agrc/skid/README.md

 Skids run as Cloud Functions triggered by Cloud Scheduler sending a notification to a pub/sub topic on a regular schedule.

 Work with the GCP maestros to set up a Google project via terraform.
-They can use the erap configuration as a starting point.
+They can use the wmrc configuration as a starting point.
 Skids use some or all of the following GCP resources:

 - Cloud Functions (executes the python)
 - Cloud Storage (writing the data files and log files for mid-term retention)